RandomCatGit/unlike/README.md

 ## Disclaimer

 The following code is given to the public for usage limited to simplifying the process of disliking/unsubscribing from a plethora of pages that were unknowingly subscribed to and now the user's timeline is filled with unrelated/misleading/annoying content who wish to dislike them as a bulk.
 Using this script, ALL YOUR LIKED/SUBSCRIBED PAGES AND GROUPS WILL GET REMOVED without controlled operation.
 I am not responsible and in any case will not be responsible for any damage/loss or any such things that may come out of executing this script whatsoever.
+The script may or may not work depending upon the canges made by Facebook on their site's HTML structure or other related details and I do not guarentee the following script to work whatsoever.
 Run it at your own discretion.

 You will need a fast internet connection and fast computer for this to work effectively.
 If not, adjust the timeout parameter in the code.